mraiser/flow/README.md

         path, e.g., *LD_LIBRARY_PATH*) and can call Java methods for flow commands.
     -   **Rust (native) functions:** Flowlang has a special mechanism for native functions.
-Rather than FFI, Rust commands are compiled into the project and registered.
 The Flowlang crate includes a separate binary called *flowb* (\"flow builder\"), which generates Rust source stubs for any Flow commands meant to be implemented in Rust and compiles them into the project.
-        Internally this is handled by a module that registers Rust function pointers.
-These Rust commands are then invoked directly when their node executes, which is highly efficient.
+By default, sub-projects containing Rust commands are statically linked into the main binary.
+    -   **Rust (FFI for Dependency Isolation):** As an advanced option, a Rust sub-project can be compiled as a **dynamic shared library** (*.so*, *.dll*, *.dylib*) and linked at compile time.
+        This is controlled by setting *\"ffi\": true* in the *cargo* section of a library\'s *meta.json*.
+This powerful feature allows different sub-projects to depend on **conflicting versions of the same crate** (e.g., two different versions of *tokio* or *candle*).
+The build script handles this by instructing the linker via *#\[link\]* attributes to find the shared library.
+This requires the main binary project to have a *build.rs* script that adds the *target/debug/deps* directory to the linker\'s search path, ensuring it can find the compiled *.so* files.

 All these integrations highlight Rust\'s ability to host multiple runtimes simultaneously.
-Flowlang uses conditional compilation (feature flags) to keep these optional---by default, only pure Flow and Rust are supported, and one compiles with *\--features=javascript_runtime* or others to include JS, Python, or Java support.
+Flowlang uses conditional compilation (feature flags) to keep these optional\-\--by default, only pure Flow and Rust are supported, and one compiles with *\--features=javascript_runtime* or others to include JS, Python, or Java support.
 This modular design keeps the base crate lightweight and lets users opt-in only to the needed language engines.